BWHellar/LeaseraApp/README.md

 3. Run "npm install" on the command line once in the folder.
 4. Run "ng serve" to start the localhost.
 5. In your web browser go to "localhost:4200".
-<<<<<<< HEAD
+6. Refresh the localhost once it is loaded.
+(To prevent any minor sync issues)
-6. Login using the email provided "hellarbrendan@gmail.com" and the password "Leasera".
+7. "hellarbrendan@gmail.com" and the password "Leasera".
-7. Information should display below.
+8. Information should display below.
-8. Select the Logout button upon completion.
+9. Select the Logout button upon completion.

 # How to see Database
 1. Navigate to Firebase at "https://firebase.google.com/".
 2. Login as you normally would.
-3. (Omitted email)
+3. (Omitted Access Email)

 # LeaseraApp